anuragbhattacharjee/reddit-analysis/README.md

 # reddit-analysis

 A demo application for scraping reddit posts and make an analysis of them.
-This README will guide to install this
+This README will guide to install this project and get up and running.

 ### Reddit Analysis - What is this repository for?